ArminMoghimi/keypoint-based-RRN/README.md

 ## Acknowledgements

 Thanks to the EarthExplorer-USGS (https://earthexplorer.usgs.gov/) and Airbus Intelligence (https://www.intelligence-airbusds.com/en/8262-sample-imagery),  I couldn't have finished my experiments without these carefully collected datasets.
 A considerable portion of this work actually referred to the open source community (https://www.vlfeat.org/index.html) and (https://github.com/kyamagu/mexopencv), for which I'd like to thank all these authors.
-Also, I would like to thank Professor Turgay celik (https://scholar.google.com/citations?user=FpJjjtIAAAAJ&hl=en), Professor Ali Mohammadzadeh, and Dr. Huseyin Kusetogullari (https://www.bth.se/staff/huseyin-kusetogullari-hku/) for their kind help and useful advice.
+Also, I would like to thank Professor Turgay celik (https://scholar.google.com/citations?user=FpJjjtIAAAAJ&hl=en), Professor Ali Mohammadzadeh (https://scholar.google.com/citations?user=C5bzZSsAAAAJ&hl=en), and Dr. Huseyin Kusetogullari (https://www.bth.se/staff/huseyin-kusetogullari-hku/) for their kind help and useful advice.